rodrigues-oscar/rodrigues-oscar.github.io/_pages/projects.md

 ![image-center](/assets/images/steering.png){: .align-center}

 **Contribution:**
-* Restructured and normalized complex JSON data effectively using Pandas, enabling structured analysis and tabulation of key signals.
+* Restructured and normalized over 500 JSON log file records using Pandas to enable structured analysis of steering behavior and identify discrepancies, improving data accessibility for deeper analysis.
 * Employed Matplotlib to visualize steering angles and vehicle trajectories, facilitating the visual identification of steering discrepancies.
 * Utilized feature engineering to optimize a logistic regression model designed for predicting steering discrepancies, successfully achieving an accuracy rate of 93.4%.